Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool validates medical codes against source terminologies, with specific use case for retrospective analysis.
-It distinguishes from sibling lookup/search tools by being a batch validation tool that returns status, replacements, and activity flags.
+The description clearly states the tool validates a mixed batch of medical codes against their source terminologies.
+It uses specific verbs ('validate') and resource ('medical codes'), and distinguishes from sibling lookup/search tools by focusing on validation and legacy database analysis.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.